gdmoney/aws-ftp/README.md

 ## Deployment
 ### WinSCP
 **Create a new key pair**
-- Tools > Run PuTTYgen > Type of key: RSA > Generate > Save private key > copy public key
+- Tools > Run PuTTYgen > Type of key: RSA > Generate > Save the private key and copy the public key

 ### Amazon S3